 Helps maintain site performance despite traffic spikes

-Restricting changes to code protects you against service disruptions.
-During the holidays, your site or app likely has more shoppers with higher intent to purchase—making it an extremely inopportune time for a slow down or crash.
+Restricting code changes protects you against service disruptions.
+During the holidays, your site or app likely has more shoppers with higher intent to purchase—making it an extremely inopportune time for a slowdown or crash.

-And while code freezes might fit cleanly in Agile methodology, many retailers choose to embrace site stability over innovative processes during such a critical season.
+While code freezes might fit cleanly into Agile methodology, many retailers choose to embrace site stability over innovative processes during such a critical season.

 Opens up time to work on other optimization projects

 A code freeze effectively forces your developers to press pause on making code-based improvements—but there are still ways to move toward a better digital experience during this period.
-Code freeze is a great time to do consumer research and analyze customer behavior with Digital Experience Intelligence
+Code freeze is a great time to do consumer research and analyze customer behavior with a behavioral data platform like Fullstory.

 For example, you can still run A/B tests during a code freeze.
 And since your traffic is higher than average, you'll get answers to your experiments in less time than you normally would.
 Then, you'll have a set of new digital experience improvement projects in the pipeline when your code thaws after the holiday rush.